Hidden Potential Seminars

 Publishing & Presentations

 Srikantia's book “The Architecture of Human Greatness” is based on a five-year research study which involved talking with thousands of people from around the world about extraordinary moments in their lives.
-Srikantia also has authored, published or presented, more than 35 scholarly papers in management, organizational behavior, and globalization.
+Srikantia also has authored, published or presented, more than 35 scholarly papers.

 Srikantia holds a Ph.D. in Organizational Behavior from Case Western Reserve University and Master’s degrees in Business Administration, Human Resources and Organizational Psychology.